This post may contain affiliate links. Please see our disclosure policy.

 Storage Tips

-This salad is best made within 24 hours of serving.
-After that, the cucumbers continue releasing liquid and the dressing starts thinning out.
+Sour Cream Onion Salad is best made within 24 hours of serving.
+After that, the cucumbers continue releasing liquid, and the dressing starts thinning out.

 - Storage: Store leftovers in an airtight container in the refrigerator.
 And while best within 24 hours, it is safe for up to 3 days.